Free project quoteFill out the enquiry form and we'll get back to you as soon as possible.

 Imagine the possible combinations of every common question that you have to account for when coding for a Bot.
 That’s how intuitive your tool should be.
 Building a chatbot with AI behind it could be one of the hardest things in your life.

 For any apps, regardless of the design you always specify limits such as Screen Resolution or Width and so on.
 So why should a Bot design be any different?
-Create boundaries so that you eliminate some of the ways in which user might break your Bot.
+Create boundaries so that you eliminate some of the ways in which the user might break your Bot.
 No matter how awesome and intuitive your design is, your Bot is always going to break at some point.
-So its better to take a bow in the most elegant way as possible.
+So it’s better to take a bow in the most elegant way as possible.

 When a user asks “How’s your day?”
 Your Bot can respond with a “So far so good” standard response or take control of the conversation by steering “Better, I need your Time zone to get started.
 Where are you from?”
 Or any better response for that case.
-The point is, don’t ever leave a response open ended.
+The point is, don’t ever leave a response open-ended.

 With these design considerations in mind let’s check out Zikabot that uses conversation as a prototyping tool to test all assumptions now that SMS is evolving as an interaction model for creating new services and user experiences.

 Zikabot was a service created in Puerto Rico engagement channels online (like SMS) where people can anonymously ask different questions about Zika Virus and the bot gives them accurate health information.
-The Bot was a prototype but in the backend a lot of Subject Matter Experts took matters in hand (considering that the response impacts a lot of lives) and answered inquiries that required manual intervention.
+The Bot was a prototype but in the backend, a lot of Subject Matter Experts took matters in hand (considering that the response impacts a lot of lives) and answered inquiries that required manual intervention.